miku/rclone-lightning-talk/README.md

 ## Mounting a read-only union

-Just to browser across GDrive and dropbox:
+Just to browse across GDrive and dropbox, for example:

 ```ini
 [u]